 You must be an ISR approved adopter to request and receive further information on our GSPs.
 The process includes an application review, Veterinarian check, and home visit.
 Please understand there may be approved adopters already going through various stages of our adoption process; candidates who submitted their applications before those still in the review process, or those who are in the home visit stages.

 Expressing an interest for a particular dog already in our rescue does not guarantee that specific dog will be available when you’ve completed the approval process.
 Also, we must ensure the needs of the dog of interest is a good match to an applicant’s specific circumstances.
 Completing an application and going through the approval process will add your information to our network.
 A current approval with your information in our database offers you the greatest opportunity to be matched up with the perfect GSP; a great match for your entire family.
 To start the application process, please follow the instructions found on this page.

-If you think you and your family are the perfect match for our little Piper, please complete our online adoption application.
+If you think you and your family are the perfect match for our Panzer, please complete our online adoption application.
 It’s the quickest and best way for us to learn of your interest.

 · Panzer is up to date with routine shots and is house trained.